gilbox/css-bliss/README.md

       // don't use @extend .MyModule here for reason stated above }

 Based on the above, do **not** structure `@extend`s the way we structure modules.
 Don't think of `@extend`s as if they are modules.
-They should be small pieces of reusable styling, and they should be used sparingly.
+They should be small pieces of reusable styling, and [they should do one thing and do it well](http://en.wikipedia.org/wiki/Single_responsibility_principle).

 **Todo**: establish a naming convention for `@extend`s ?